 Follow these steps to set up your taxes configuration:

 - Billing address: Go to the addresses page and set up your billing address.
 Quaderno requires this information to calculate your tax liability.

-Jurisdictions: Go to the jurisdictions page and set up the tax jurisdictions where your business is registered to collect taxes and has a local tax number.
+- Registered Jurisdictions: Go to the jurisdictions page and set up the tax jurisdictions where your business is registered to collect taxes and has a local tax number.
 This registration is independent of the countries or states where you sell your products or services.

 Note that we allow to override any tax rates where necessary.
 However, we recommend using this option only if you need to address unique laws or exceptions.
 This is usually not needed, as we cover most taxes worldwide.
 Don’t hesitate to drop us a line and our tax maniacs will help you with that edge case!